Filozoa: Etymology

-From Latin filum meaning "thread" and Greek zōion meaning "animal".
+The name Filozoa originates from the Latin word filum meaning "thread" and the Greek word zōion meaning "animal".

 Phylogeny

-A phylogenetic tree of Filozoa and its most closely related clades:
+Below is a phylogenetic tree of Filozoa and the groups most closely related to the Filozoa :

 Characteristics

 The ancestral opisthokont cell is assumed to have possessed slender filose (thread-like) projections or 'tentacles'.
 In some opisthokonts (Mesomycetozoa and Corallochytrium) these were lost.
 They are retained in Filozoa, where they are simple and non-tapering, with a rigid core of actin bundles (contrasting with the flexible, tapering and branched filopodia of nucleariids and the branched rhizoids and hyphae of fungi).
 In choanoflagellates and in the most primitive animals, namely sponges, they aggregate into a filter-feeding collar (made from microvilli, that are also made from actin) around the cilium or flagellum; this is thought to be an inheritance from their most recent common filozoan ancestor.